-When you visit Pinehurst, make sure and check out our putting course, Thistle Dhu, located adjacent to Maniac Hill and the short game practice area.
+When you visit Pinehurst, make sure and check out our putting course, Thistle Dhu, located in front of the main clubhouse by the Putter Boy statue.
 “Thistle Dhu?,” you ask?
 We’ll there’s a story there.

 James Barber, owner of the Barber Steamship Lines of New York, built an 18-hole “Lilliputian” golf course in 1916, on the grounds of his home in Pinehurst, NC.
 It would be the first miniature golf course in America.
 The story goes that upon first seeing the home and course, he pronounced, “This’ll Do.”
 It was translated into Thistle Dhu and the name stuck.